Platform Guide

 • Suppliers — share products via price lists, get orders automatically, and ship directly to end customers.

 The entire system is free to use — no subscription, no commission, no revenue share.
 Your only costs are your existing Shopify plan and standard Shopify Payments processing fees.
-Unlike B2B features that require Shopify Plus ($2,300+/mo), Collective works on every active Shopify plan — from Basic ($39/mo) to Plus.
+Collective is a partnership channel, not a plan feature: it works on any active Shopify plan — from Basic ($39/mo) to Plus, but not on Starter or Pause and Build.
+Selling wholesale from your own store is the other job, and Shopify's native B2B toolkit has been included on Basic, Grow, Advanced and Plus since April 2026.

 $0